codeaudit/SayKitSDK/Tutorials/Recipe App Part 1/SayKitTutorialOutline.md

     /* ... */
     ```

-#### Classes to go over:
+#### Classes used:
 - SAYCommandBarController
-- SAYCommandBarDelegate

 ## Available Commands (verbal request)
+Conversant apps should let the user know what commands are usable at any given point in the app.
+Using SayKit, this is as straightforward as registering a response for the standard command type, `SAYStandardCommandAvailableCommands`.
+This predefined command is dispatched when the user speaks utterances like "What can I say?" and "Available commands".

-- In `ViewController.m` `viewDidLoad` method, add a response to the standard "Available Commands" command:
+- Create a helper function to add the response to the default command registry:
     ``` objc
+    - (void)respondToAvailableCommands
+    {
         SAYCommandResponseRegistry *commandRegistry = [SAYCommandResponseRegistry sharedInstance];

+        // Respond to speech that asks about available commands, such as "What can I say?" and "Available Commands".
         [commandRegistry addResponseForCommandType:SAYStandardCommandAvailableCommands responseBlock:^(SAYCommand * _Nonnull command) {
-        /* ... */
+            [self handleAvailableCommandsCommand];
         }];
+    }
     ```
-- For now, our response will simply update the results label.
-In a full app, this could speak the commands that the app can handle, or maybe present a table view of commands that could be selected. `viewDidLoad` should now look something like this:
+- The `handleAvailableCommandsCommand` helper function simply updates the results label.
+In a full app, we would be able to query SayKit for the currently available commands and present them to the user as speech, a table view, or both.
     ``` objc
+    - (void)handleAvailableCommandsCommand
+    {
+        // Calls to UIKit should be done on the main thread. dispatch_async(dispatch_get_main_queue(), ^{
+            self.resultLabel.text = @"Received command: Available Commands";
+        });

+        // TODO: Update `recognizedSpeechLabel` with transcript (add observer?)
+    }
+    ```
+- Finally, we'll call `respondToAvailableCommands` as soon as the view controller loads.
+In a full app, this might be managed by its own set of dedicated controllers.
+(TODO: Create and link to a discussion on hierarchies, and managing the list of available commands)
+    ``` objc
     - (void)viewDidLoad {
         [super viewDidLoad];

-        SAYCommandResponseRegistry *commandRegistry = [SAYCommandResponseRegistry sharedInstance];

-        // Respond to speech that asks about available commands, such as "What can I say?" and "Available Commands".
-        [commandRegistry addResponseForCommandType:SAYStandardCommandAvailableCommands responseBlock:^(SAYCommand * _Nonnull command) {
-            dispatch_async(dispatch_get_main_queue(), ^{
-                // Calls to UIKit should be done on the main thread. self.resultLabel.text = @"Received command: Available Commands";
-            });
-        }];
+        [self respondToAvailableCommands];
     }
     ```
-- TODO: Add to Command Bar's menu button
+- TODO: Discuss how to present available commands in Command Bar's menu button
 - TODO: Bonus points: make the list dynamically update with whatever domains/resolvers we have.
 Would be a useful pattern for developers to know.

-#### Classes to go over:
+#### Classes used:
 - SAYCommandResponseRegistry
 - SAYCommand
 - SAYStandardCommandLibrary